datumnova/duckdb_onelake/README.md

 DuckDB setting.
 Set them *before* `CREATE SECRET` when you want the extension to remember different variable names.
 When left untouched they continue to default to `FABRIC_API_TOKEN` and `AZURE_STORAGE_TOKEN` respectively.

+### Writing to OneLake tables

+`INSERT` now streams chunks into the Delta writer that ships with this repository.
+A few tips:

+- **Target format**: writes are currently limited to Delta tables that already exist in the lakehouse.
+Iceberg writes remain read-only for now.
+- **Schema alignment**: DuckDB reuses the table schema discovered during `ATTACH`, so column order and types must match.
+    Use an explicit column list (`INSERT INTO people(id, name) VALUES ...`) when you need to reorder or omit columns.
+- **Authentication**: the same secrets created for reading are reused for writes.
+No extra configuration is required beyond ensuring the service principal (or issued token) has write permissions in the lakehouse.
+- **Row count**: the DuckDB shell shows a single-row result with the number of appended rows (e.g., `2`).
+If you are running in a non-interactive context, capture the result set to read the inserted row count.

+Any insertable DuckDB query works, including `INSERT INTO table SELECT ...` pipelines and parameterized statements.
+The extension batches the input into Arrow streams and hands them to the Rust-based Delta writer, so large inserts benefit from DuckDB's vectorized execution without additional configuration.

 ## Building
 ### Managing dependencies
 DuckDB extensions uses VCPKG for dependency management.
 Enabling VCPKG is very simple: follow the [installation instructions](https://vcpkg.io/en/getting-started) or just run the following: